Can we ALL agree that one off initiatives won’t change a lifetime of conscious or unconscious biases?

 Then why is it I have had more conversations this year with companies that believe training = change.

-There is no transformation from information without implementation.
+I always say that there is no transformation from information without implementation.

 The bottom line is training needs to be strategically implemented further through practice.